Sometimes it’s easier to freak out than manage the urge to not to freak out in midlife.

 Since I’ve become a life coach, I’ve seen first-hand how empowering the mindfulness strategies that I teach my clients and students can be.
 Especially in midlife.

-I’ve seen it with myself too…but this past week I blew my own mind.
+I’ve seen it with myself too…but something happened a few years ago that blew my own mind.

-Like many of you I’m sure, I had a bit of a health scare recently.
+Like many of you I’m sure, I had a bit of a health scare.

 Now…gentle reader, I must tell you something personal and perhaps TMI, so apologies in advance.